Governing document templates and model rules

 South Australia

-South Australian Consumer and Business Services provides example of rules for a South Australian incorporated association (Form 3).
+South Australian Consumer and Business Services provides guidance on the rules for an incorporated association.

-For more information on requirements for charities in South Australia, see the Consumer and Business Services guidance for South Australian associations and charities.
+For more information on requirements for charities in South Australia, see the Consumer and Business Services guidance for South Australian associations and co-operatives.

 Tasmania

-The Tasmanian Office of Consumer Affairs and Trading provides model rules for Tasmanian incorporated associations.
+The Tasmanian Consumer, Building and Occupational Services provides model rules for Tasmanian incorporated associations.

-For more information on requirements for charities in Tasmania, see the Consumer Affairs and Trading guidance for incorporated associations and guidance for co-operatives.
+For more information on requirements for charities in Tasmania, see the Consumer, Building and Occupational Services guidance for incorporated associations and guidance for co-operatives.

 Victoria